-1. GENERAL CONDITIONS: The American Institute of Architects "General Conditions of the Contract for Construction," AIA Document A201-2017 Edition, will form a part of the Contract Documents.
-This

-2. SUPPLEMENTARY CONDTIONS: The following supplements are modifications (additions, deletions, and substitutions) to the "General Conditions of the Contract for Construction."
+- 1. GENERAL CONDITIONS: The American Institute of Architects "General Conditions of the Contract for Construction," AIA Document A201-2017 Edition, will form a part of the Contract Documents.
+This document can be found in Section 00 72 00. - 2.
+SUPPLEMENTARY CONDTIONS: The following supplements are modifications (additions, deletions, and substitutions) to the "General Conditions of the Contract for Construction."
 Where any parts of this document are modified, the unaltered provisions shall remain in effect.